2023 Concours Judging

 Evaluation for cleanliness & orderliness of: components, wiring, hoses/clamps & accessories.

-This is a subjective award of extra points for uniqueness, historical significance, rarity, and provenance.
-If there are multiple 100 point vehicle(s) in a class – this extra credit award is used as the tipping point to determine the best in class.
+This is an subjective evaluation for uniqueness, historical significance, rarity, and provenance of the vehicle.
+This extra consideration might be used as the tipping point to determine the best in class.

 For the past four decades, Mel has been an avid collector of American chrome and muscle cars, and all eras of Corvettes.
 He is a past president of the Antique Automobile Club of America – South Florida Region (“AACA”), co-chairing over 75 car shows in Miami, including 2 national meets.
 The AACA national award for the finest Corvette is given in his honor annually.
 He served as the chairman of the Memory Lane exhibit at the Miami International Auto Show for 24 years, and the Art Deco Weekend car festivals for 18 years.
 Mel judges as a distinguished judge at many concours events in the USA and Canada.